Nasal & Sinus Surgery in San Francisco, CA

 Endoscopic skull base surgery: The skull base refers to the area along the bottom of the brain, including the brain and underlying bone, which is located next to the nose and sinuses.
 Over the last decade, technological advances and improved surgical techniques have allowed tumors and other abnormalities located in this area to be accessed through the nose and sinuses using endoscopes and cameras similar to those used in endoscopic sinus surgery.
 This minimally invasive approach allows surgeons to treat many difficult-to-reach tumors without facial incisions or openings in the skull.

 Schedule a Consultation for Nasal and Sinus Surgery in the Bay Area Today!

-If you are considering nasal and sinus surgery, contact California Sinus Center to speak with our ENT specialists and see if you are a candidate.
+If you are considering nasal and sinus surgery, contact California Sinus Center to speak with our sinus surgeons and see if you are a candidate.
 To visit our ENT centers throughout San Francisco, Palo Alto, and San Jose, view our locations and call or schedule an appointment through our secure online form today!